kindkitchn/charleston-vegan-friendly-restaurants/beauty.md

 ### Sea Salt Hair Spritz
 * 2 parts rose water
 * 5-6 drops tea tree oil (any essential oil would be great here)
-* 1 teaspoon of seasalt
+* 1 teaspoon of sea salt (I use [this brand](http://www.amazon.com/Neti-Pot-Infused-French-Atlantic/dp/B00599XUN6) in my bathroom, try it mixed with toothpaste for extra fresh breath and teeth whitening)

-Facial cleansing oil
+### Facial cleansing oil
-A bottle of any size.
-(I currently use 100mL amber glass bottles) Castor Oil
+* A bottle of any size.
+(I currently use 100mL amber glass bottles)
-Sweet Almond Oil or Olive Oil
+* Organic sweet almond oil
-Essential Oils of your choice (optional)
+* Essential oils of your choice (optional)

 Mix 2/3 part of the Sweet Almond Oil and 1/3 part Castor Oil in your bottle of choice.
 Ensure the oils are blended well.

-Scrub
+### Face scrub
 1 jar (approx. 100mL capacity)
 3 tblsp of Organic Ground Coffee Beans
 1 tblsp of Organic Coconut Oil
 1 tblsp of Raw Honey
 (optional) a few drops of essential oils

-ACV Toner
+### ACV Toner
 A bottle of your choice
 (I use a 100mL amber bottle with a spray nozzle) Organic Apple Cider Vinegar